Central Park — across the street from the Whitney house on 79th Street and Fifth Avenue. Photo: JH.

 Right next door to the Fletchers (and eventually the Dukes who came later), is the house that has the most interesting family history -- the Payne and Helen Whitney residence, now the Cultural Services building of the Embassy of France, at 972 Fifth.
 The five story mansion was commissioned in 1902, a wedding gift from Mr. Whitney’s maternal uncle Col. Oliver Payne, designed by Stanford White.

 The Whitneys were then one of the richest families in the country thanks to Payne Whitney’s father, William C. Whitney, and most especially thanks to his uncle Col. Payne.
 They possessed fortunes timely and in full bloom.
-These houses in the middle of the block were, ironically, turned out to be a milestone in a pronounced family breach that had developed between Mr. Whitney and Mr. Payne.
+These houses in the middle of the block ironically turned out to be a milestone in a pronounced family breach that had developed between Mr. Whitney and Mr. Payne.

 The final break between the lifelong friends and brothers-in-law had occurred less than a decade before after the death of Whitney’s wife (who was also Payne’s sister).
 It was over a woman, a young woman (32) amongst these older (50 year old) men.
-The result of this breach nvolved one of the largest 19th American fortunes, and what has remained in the past century, one of the few to last into the 21st century.
+The result of this breach involved one of the largest 19th century American fortunes, and what has remained in the past century, one of the few to last into the 21st century.
 And the breach between the two men, friends from youth, was never repaired.

 One of his professors remembered him as “magnanimous, unselfish and generous.
 He was not at all easily offended. ….
 He made large allowances, or he paid no attention to those aspects of occurrences which might have been expected to touch his personal feeling.”
 The professor was being generous also, adding: “We all agreed, when we graduated that his success would depend on whether anything would stimulate him to a full development of his powers."
 He overlooked the power of one crucial characteristic: the politician.
 Anything or anyone.